-Indian Army soldier killed in Pakistani shelling after Operation Sindoor
+12 civilians, Indian soldier killed in Pakistani shelling after Operation Sindoor

-The civilian toll in the firing by Pakistan Army in four districts of Jammu and Kashmir along the Line of Control increased to 12.
+Pakistan continued firing along the Line of Control on Wednesday night, prompting retaliation from the Indian military.

 The Indian Army said that a soldier was killed on Wednesday in shelling by the Pakistani military along the Line of Control in Jammu and Kashmir’s Poonch district following Operation Sindoor.
+The civilian toll in the firing by the Pakistan Army increased increased to 12, The Hindu reported.

-The civilian toll in the firing and shelling by the Pakistan Army on villages in four districts close to the Line of Control in Jammu and Kashmir increased to 12, The Hindu reported.
-This included three women and three children.
+Pakistan shelled villages in four districts close to the Line of Control in Jammu and Kashmir, the newspaper reported.
+Those killed included three women and three children.
+Fifty-one civilians were injured.

-The shelling came after the Indian military earlier on Wednesday carried out strikes on what it claimed were terrorist camps in Pakistan and Pakistan-occupied Kashmir under Operation Sindoor in response to the Pahalgam terror attack.
+The shelling by Pakistan on Wednesday came after the Indian military earlier in the day carried out strikes on what it claimed were terrorist camps in Pakistan and Pakistan-occupied Kashmir under Operation Sindoor in response to the terror attack.
 Nine sites were targeted.

-Following this, the Pakistan Army intensified shelling and firing in Rajouri and Poonch districts in the Jammu division, and Kupwara and Baramulla districts in the Kashmir valley, according to The Hindu.
+The Pakistan Army resorted to shelling and firing in Rajouri and Poonch districts in the Jammu division, and Kupwara and Baramulla districts in the Kashmir valley, according to The Hindu.

 The soldier who died was identified by the Indian Army as Lance Naik Dinesh Kumar of 5 Field Regiment.